 Internet and communication

 Outside of Khorog and Murgab, wifi is a rare thing in the Pamirs.
 Your best bet is to have your own local sim card with data, but as a foreigner it is not easy to obtain them.
-On top of that, even with a local sim card the internet can be frustratingly slow or non existent in the Pamirs.
+On top of that, even with a local sim card the internet can be frustratingly slow.

 Hostels in Dushanbe can sometimes help out in getting your sim card.
-T cell works best in the Pamirs as well as Megafon.
+Megafon and T cell work best in the Pamirs.

 Accomodation on the Pamir highway

 There is no need to book your accomodation in advance.
 Most villages and towns have several homestays and guesthouses that cater to tourists.
 Homestays are the norm and are a great way to learn more about the local culture.